When to Visit Key West, Florida: What to Expect by Season & Month

 The best time to visit Key West, Florida, is between March and May.
-The weather in Key West in the spring is pleasant without the humidity and hurricane risk of the summer months.
+In these spring months, the weather in Key West is pleasant without the humidity and hurricane risk we find in the summer months.
 The subtropical climate brings a dry season in the winter and spring, followed by a wet season from summer to fall.

-Not sure when to go to Key West?
-There’s something to suit different types of visitors throughout the year.
-Pick your perfect season and month to visit the most popular island in the Florida Keys with this in-depth Key West weather guide.
+Still not sure when to go to Key West?
+Let us help you pick the perfect season and month to visit the most popular island in the Florida Keys with our complete in-depth Key West weather guide…

 Weather in Key West